 Someecards Logo

 'My ex turned up last night drunk.
-Tomorrow is his wedding.
-Should I tell his soon to be wife?'
-UPDATED 3X
+Tomorrow is his wedding day.'
+UPDATED

 'My ex turned up last night drunk.
-Tomorrow is his wedding.
-Should I tell his soon to be wife?'
-UPDATED 3X
+Tomorrow is his wedding day.'
+UPDATED

 I was with my ex for 2 years.
 It was not the best relationship and we broke up because I moved for uni and just didn't want to be with him anymore.
 It has been almost 5 years since we broke up and I am engaged to be married with my fiance who is absolutely my soul mate.